joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 Moves the corresponding Card from the handPile to the discardPile.
 Adds instance of CardAction with dedicated name to the history array.

 **\+ public buy(slot: Slot)**
-Calls buy on the market and adds the returned card to the discardPile if the user has the coins to do so and not yet bought anything.
+Calls buy on the market and adds the returned card to the discardPile if the userEntity has the coins to do so and not yet bought anything.
 Adds instance of CardAction with dedicated name to the history array.

 **\+ public draw()**
 Calls draw(amount) with the amount being 4 - length of HandPile.